 Helicoverpa spp. attack most major field crops as well as many horticultural crops.
-They attack all above-ground plant parts.
+They attack all above-round plant parts.
 Once crops reach flowering, larvae focus on buds, flowers and pods.
-Lentil is very susceptible to all caterpillar sizes during pod formation and development.
+44

-Native budworm (H. punctigera) larvae bore into lentil pods and usually destroy several seeds in each pod or devour its entire contents.
-A single larva may attack 4-5 pods before reaching maturity.
+Native budworm (H. punctigera) larvae bore into lentil pods and usually destroy several seeds in each pod.
+A single larva may attack four to five pods before reaching maturity.

 The amount of damage to each seed varies considerably, but the damaged area has jagged edges.
 In contrast, etiella leaves a 'pin-prick' hole.

-Helicoverpa spp. cause most damage from pod-set to maturity and can reduce grain yield and quality.
-Lentil grains affected by native budworm damage are classified as 'defective'.
+Helicoverpa spp. cause most damage from podset to maturity, and can reduce grain yield and quality.
+Lentil grain affected by native budworm damage is classified as 'defective'.
+45

 It is important to control larvae while they are still very small to small (<7 mm).
-Ninety per cent of all feeding (and therefore damage) by Helicoverpa is done by larvae from the third instar (small-medium larva that are 8-13 mm long) onwards.
-Large Helicoverpa larvae (>24 mm) are the most damaging stage, since larvae consume about 80% of their diet in the fifth and sixth instars.
+Ninety per cent of all feeding (and therefore damage) by helicoverpa is done by larvae from the third instar (small to medium larva that are 8-13 mm long) onwards.
+Large helicoverpa larvae (>24 mm) are the most damaging stage, since larvae consume about 80% of their diet in the fifth and sixth instars.
+46